FarmDyn/documentation/docs/template/manure.md

 Following the same structure as the equation above, there is a nutrient pool for NTAN, Norg and P in the storage.
-Losses of NTAN and Norg during storage are calculated in the environmental accounting and subtracted.
+Losses of NTAN and Norg during storage are calculated in the environmental accounting and subtracted from the respective pool.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/manure_module.gms GAMS /nutPoolInStorage_[\S\s][^;]*?\.\./ /;/)
 ```GAMS